phnx-im/docs/src/spec/authentication_service.md

 The AS is configurable by use of the following configuration variables:

-* **Anonymous token timeframe:** The amount of time which each client has to wait until it can obtain new anonymous authentication tokens.
+* **Anonymous token time-frame:** The amount of time which each client has to wait until it can obtain new anonymous authentication tokens.
-* **Default token allowance:** The default amount of anonymous authentication tokens issued to each user in the anonymous token timeframe.
+* **Default token allowance:** The default amount of anonymous authentication tokens issued to each user in the anonymous token time-frame.
 * **Maximal QS client record age:** Maximal age of an inactive client entry.
   * Default: 90d
 * **Maximal number of requested messages:** Maximal number of messages that will be returned to a client requesting messages from a direct queue.